cooldarkdryplace/logmerge/README.md

 # logmerge
 Tiny tool for merging multiple log files.
 Reads stream, so should not use a lot of RAM.
 Logs are merged based on parsed timestamp.
-You should provide `-ts` timestamp that corresponds the one in your logs.
+You should provide `-ts` timestamp format that corresponds to the one in your logs.
-Default is: `Jan  2 15:04:05`.
+The default is: `Jan  2 15:04:05`.

 Please refer to time package documentation for more info. https://golang.org/pkg/time/#pkg-constants

 Tested with 3x12GB log files.

-Example files:
+Example:
 File #1
 ```
 Aug  1 00:13:58 Preparation is finished.
 Wish us good luck.